ladomino/app_beers/README.md

 *Important to know How data is used/stored for rebuilds and whether it changed on the backend frequently or not when building pages!!

+Beers List Page
+Beers Details Page - Allowing Rating a beer and Adding to Favorites Beers Favorites Page
+Bottom Nativation Bar with Home and Favorites